You need a water cooling system to cool down machines like computers and gaming devices, which tend to over heat when operated.

 One of the great joys of using fans to cool your system is that in many cases, you really do not have to do anything to create a decent cooling configuration.

 If the case of your system is not available, there is a good chance that your manufacturer has already installed exactly what you need.
-That is an inlet fan on the front that drives the outside air of your hard drives.
+That is an inlet fan on the front that drives the outside air straight to your hard drives.

-Graphics cards and computer processors almost always come with powerful stock fans.
-You will be able to tell because they sound like a plane taking off when they come into action.
-These together with box ventilators form the Holy Trifecta air cooling system in a typical desktop PC.
+Graphics cards and computer processors almost always come with powerful fans.
+You will be able to tell because they sound like a plane taking off when they start working.
+These together with box ventilators form the Holy Trifecta of a air cooling system in a typical desktop PC.

-The big question then remains: why use air for cooling?
+The big question then remains: why choose air cooling?

 Because air is cheap.

-Even if you want to use a spare cooler for your CPU or GPU, you pay much less than you would pay for a liquid cooling configuration.
+Air will cost you much less than you would pay for a water cooling configuration.

-The same applies to fanatics of cases.
-You can certainly buy bigger, better and more efficient fans if you want a quieter platform.
+You can certainly buy bigger, better and more efficient fans if you want a quieter performance.
 Or even fans that light up if you like something like that.
-Sure, you have to pay for it, but you will still spend less on updating or building a good air cooling setup than on a typical water cooling system.
+Sure you have to pay for it, but you will still spend less than what you would spend on a typical water cooling system.